 For students expressing a direct threat to themselves or others, or who act in a disruptive, bizarre, or highly irrational way, call Campus Safety at 208.459.5151, or 911.

-Or call C of I Counseling Services during office hours (9 am to 5 pm Monday through Friday):
+Or call College of Idaho Counseling Services during office hours (9 am to 5 pm Monday through Friday):